nicbrou/Music-And-Memories/README.md

 - Allow users to set their 'Saved Music Pages' to private or public
 - Allow users to create more than one note per playlist
 - Allow users to browse other users profiles

+## Experience the app!

+Click the following link to use the "Music and Memories" app: https://music-and-memories-sei48.herokuapp.com/